bmyers4495/Bible-Studies/Bible-Summary/Luke.md

 			- Caiaphas was the result of the uprooted priesthood.
 - John's baptism of repentance.
 	- The baptism he was teaching was a bridge of sorts to the baptism of the Christian. (see [Jews view of John's Death](../Reference%20Notes/Josephus-Antiquities#Jews%20theory%20on%20John's%20death))
-		- John's baptism perhaps links to the purification process of the priests
+		- John's baptism perhaps links to the purification process of the purification in the old testament.
+			- Moses commanded alot of physical purification (ie Woman in her uncleannes ([Lev 12](https://bolls.life/NKJV/3/12/)), Inauguration of the Levites as the Priestly Tribe ([Num 8](https://bolls.life/NKJV/4/8/) ), etc).
+			- The Jewish teachings on purification was a type of what was to come ()
-		- I
+		-